-As such, the donkey jacket was born.
-The very name harks back to the origins: donkey refers to the laborious work undertaken by those wearing it, but it also relates to the donkey engines the workers used.
+Its name has two meanings.
+The 'donkey' jacket refers to the laborious work undertaken by the Manchester Ship Canal workers wearing it, but it also relates to the donkey engines the workers used.

-The range available is vast and elegant; for example, the Collins Donkey Jacket is crafted from the finest Italian Melton wool with dry wax cotton patches to encompass the original style features.
+The range available is vast and elegant.
+For example, the Collins Donkey Jacket is crafted from the finest Italian Melton wool with dry wax cotton patches to encompass the original style features.